websouls/cryptophp/README.md

-cryptophp
+cryptophp For Cpanel
 =========

-This repository contains the indicators of compromise for the CryptoPHP backdoor.
+This repository contains the indicators of compromise for the CryptoPHP backdoor for Cpanel.